rexdex/recompiler/readme.md

 + Basic offline (trace based) debugger that allows to inspect every executed instruction
 + Basic GPU trace viewer that allows to inspect internal GPU state at each point
 + *Time Machine* tool that makes it possible to find previous instruction that touched given register or memory

-{% include subpages.html %}
-More pages (Debugging, GPU emulation) are coming.

 ## How to run it ?